yogsbags/pl-india-lead-gen-engine/00_MASTER_STRATEGY.md

 **Week 1: LinkedIn Connection**
 - Connection from Siddharth Vora or senior BD manager
 - Message: "I noticed your success at [Company].
-As fellow [IIM/IIT] alumni, I'd like to share PL Capital's quantitative investment approach."
+As fellow [IIM/IIT] alumni, I'd like to share 's quantitative investment approach."

 **Week 1 (Day 2): Email 1 - Thought Leadership**
 - Subject: "For [Name]: How Quant Investing Generated 37.5% Alpha in 2024"